Washington’s barbers, hair salons, some in-store retail could restart June 1 amid coronavirus crisis

 Under the first phase of that gradual reopening, some businesses — such as auto dealers and landscapers — are expected to open by mid-May.
 In Monday’s news briefing, Inslee’s chief of staff David Postman said some of those businesses could potentially reopen “in a matter of days.”

-The plan includes four phases, which lay out when other activities, such as social gatherings, can start to resume.
-The idea is to have three weeks between phases, so health officials can monitor case numbers as the society reopens.
-But that three-week clock is intended to begin June 1, Wiesman said.

-Despite the loosening of restrictions — the governor had previously allowed some construction projects, nonurgent surgeries and outdoor activities like hunting and fishing to resume — Republicans remain frustrated with the pace of Inslee’s plan.
+Despite the loosening of restrictions — the governor had previously allowed some construction projects, nonurgent surgeries and outdoor activities like golfing, hunting and fishing to resume — Republicans remain frustrated with the pace of Inslee’s plan.

 “A lot of these things could have been done weeks ago,” said House Minority Leader J.T.
 Wilcox of Yelm, adding later: “I think we are lagging when it comes to thinking about trying to operate a safe economy.”